Checked bags on a conveyer belt at the airport

 Fly nonstop or plan a longer connection

 Every month the US Department of Transportation releases stats on luggage mishandling.
 The airlines that regularly top the list of least likely to lose your luggage: Allegiant, Hawaiian, Southwest, Spirit, and Frontier.
 (Note this data only covers domestic flights.)
-The reason these budget carriers have a better record than airlines like Delta or United is that they generally run point-to-point routes with fewer connections.
-Fewer connections mean fewer points at which a bag could get lost or delayed.

-Board early and use the right bag to avoid gate checking
+Board early and use the right bag to avoid gate-checking

-Even if you plan to travel carry-on only, you could find yourself forced to check a bag if the overhead bins are full, or if the airline deems your bag too big or too heavy to carry on.
-Double check the size and weight limits to ensure your bag is within them.
 Overhead bins rarely seem to fill up on most international flights, thanks to bigger bins, but on domestic flights, try to board as early as possible so that there’s space for your bag.
 Even boarding at the start of the last group can make a difference.
-If you really want to ensure you aren’t forced to gate check your carryon, make sure it’s small enough to fit under the seat in front of you.
+If you really want to ensure you aren’t forced to gate-check your carry-on, make sure it’s small enough to fit under the seat in front of you.

 And, if you must travel with anything valuable in your bag, make sure it’s documented so you can get reimbursed if the bag is lost for good.
 Before you hand your bag over to the airline agent, take a photo of anything valuable inside.